Elder Abuse Statutes in Insurance Bad Faith Claims

 The statute protects two categories of individuals:

-- Elders:Any person who is 65 years of age or older (Welfare & Institutions Code §15610.27).
+- Elders:Any person who is 65 years of age or older (Welfare & Institutions Code § 15610.27).
 There is no requirement that the person be frail, cognitively impaired, or dependent on others.
 A sharp, independent 68-year-old policyholder qualifies just as much as a 90-year-old in assisted living.
 The only criterion is age.

-- Dependent Adults:Any person between the ages of 18 and 64 who has physical or mental limitations that restrict their ability to carry out normal activities or to protect their rights, including persons who have physical or developmental disabilities or whose physical or mental abilities have diminished because of age (Welfare & Institutions Code §15610.23).
+- Dependent Adults:Any person between the ages of 18 and 64 who has physical or mental limitations that restrict their ability to carry out normal activities or to protect their rights, including persons who have physical or developmental disabilities or whose physical or mental abilities have diminished because of age (Welfare & Institutions Code § 15610.23).
 This includes individuals admitted to hospitals, assisted living facilities, or other care facilities.

 Age Is the Only Requirement for Elders

-A common misconception — one that insurance defense attorneys sometimes try to exploit — is that the policyholder must appear vulnerable, confused, or dependent to qualify as an “elder” under the Act.
+A common misconception — one that insurance defense attorneys sometimes try to leverage — is that the policyholder must appear vulnerable, confused, or dependent to qualify as an “elder” under the Act.
 This is wrong.
 The statute defines “elder” solely by age: 65 or older.
 Whether the policyholder is a retired judge, a practicing physician, or someone who needs daily care assistance, the protections apply equally.
 The vulnerability is presumed by the Legislature — it does not need to be proven case by case.

 What Constitutes Elder Abuse in the Insurance Context

-The Elder Abuse Act covers several forms of abuse, but the most relevant to insurance claims are financial abuse(Welfare & Institutions Code §15610.30) and neglect(Welfare & Institutions Code §15610.57).
+The Elder Abuse Act covers several forms of abuse, but the most relevant to insurance claims are financial abuse(Welfare & Institutions Code § 15610.30) and neglect(Welfare & Institutions Code § 15610.57).
 In the insurance context, these concepts map directly onto common bad faith practices:

-Financial Abuse (§15610.30)
+Financial Abuse (§ 15610.30)

 Financial abuse of an elder or dependent adult occurs when a person or entity takes, secretes, appropriates, obtains, or retains real or personal property of an elder or dependent adult for a wrongful use or with intent to defraud, or both.
 In the insurance context, this can include: